chef/chef-web-docs/content/reusable/md/node_attribute_allowlist.md

-<div class="admonition-warning"><p class="admonition-warning-title">Warning</p><div class="admonition-warning-text">

-When attribute allowlist settings are used, only the attributes defined in a allowlist will be saved and any attribute that is not defined in a allowlist will not be saved.
-Each attribute type is allowlisted independently of the other attribute types.
-For example, if `automatic_attribute_allowlist` defines attributes to be saved, but `normal_attribute_allowlist`, `default_attribute_allowlist`, and
-`override_attribute_allowlist` are not defined, then all normal attributes, default attributes, and override attributes are saved, as well as the automatic attributes that were specifically included through allowlisting.

-</div></div>

 Attributes that should be saved by a node may be allowlisted in the client.rb file.
 The allowlist is a hash of keys that specifies each attribute to be saved.

 Attributes are allowlisted by attribute type, with each attribute type being allowlisted independently.
 Each attribute type---`automatic`, `default`, `normal`, and `override`---may define allowlists by using the following settings in the client.rb file: